What is a Pre-offer Defense Mechanism?

 1. Golden parachutes

-Golden parachutes are referred to as clauses in the employment contracts of the target company’s managers that award the managers substantial benefits and/or bonuses if the contract is terminated.
-The goal of the golden parachute is to put a bigger financial burden on a potential hostile bidder.
+Golden parachutes are referred to as clauses in the employment contracts of the target company’s managers that award the managers substantial benefits and/or bonuses if their contract is terminated.
+The goal of the golden parachutes is to put a bigger financial burden on a potential hostile bidder.

 2. Supermajority provisions

-They are the amendments in the corporate charter of a target company that require a substantially large percentage of shareholders (generally between 70% to 90%) to approve important corporate matters such as an acquisition of a company.
-The supermajority provisions modify the generally accepted majority provisions that require the approval from only more than 50% of the company’s shareholders.
-Generally, the amendments aim to increase the total cost of acquisitions.
+These are amendments in the corporate charter of a target company that require a substantially large percentage of shareholders (generally between 70% to 90%) to approve important corporate matters such as an acquisition of a company.
+The supermajority provisions modify the generally accepted majority provisions that require the approval of only more than 50% of the company’s shareholders.
+Generally, the amendments aim to increase the total cost of an acquisition, as the acquirer must purchase many more shares in order to establish effective control of the target company.

 3. Staggered board of directors

-A staggered board of directors is a practice in the corporate governance in which the board is divided into separate groups with different service terms.
+A staggered board of directors is a practice in corporate governance in which the board is divided into separate groups, with different service terms.
 Such a governance structure implies that the whole board of directors cannot be replaced at once.
-Thus, even if a corporate raider acquires a substantial interest in a target company, it will not be able to exercise its voting power.
+Thus, even if a corporate raider acquires a substantial interest in a target company, it will not be able to exercise its voting power sufficiently to override the target’s board.

 4. Strategic incorporation

-A company may strategically select the jurisdiction of its incorporation to prevent the possibilities of a hostile takeover.
-The strategic incorporation strategy involves choosing a jurisdiction with considerable restrictions on merger and acquisition deals.
-The most notable example of such restrictions is anti-competition laws (in the United States, they are known as antitrust laws).
+A company may strategically select the jurisdiction of its incorporation to prevent the possibility of a hostile takeover.
+The strategic incorporation strategy involves choosing a jurisdiction for incorporation with considerable restrictions on merger and acquisition deals.
+The most notable examples of such restrictions are anti-competition laws (in the United States, they are known as antitrust laws).

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.